HeathMo/Project3_challenge/README.md

 NOTE: The team learned that the 66+K data points were too many to actually run and so an assessment was completed to balance the abundance of data and the viewer experience.
 The end result was to use 1500 sightings to map.

 ![map](images....)

+## Troubleshooting

+- This project was the first opportunity for the team to render data from a PostgreSQL database.
+We learned we needed to use a different syntax to achieve this.
+- We learned the criticality of folder structure and the effects it can have on our code functioning and website display.
+- In order for our code to run properly, we learned that we needed the latest version of the d3 script in the HTML file.

 ## **Status**